-At the GPT Group, discrimination based on any of the following grounds or attributes is unacceptable:
+At GPT, discrimination based on any of the following grounds or attributes is unacceptable:

 - Sex

 - Marital or relationship status

 - Pregnancy or potential pregnancy

 - Breast feeding

 - Family responsibilities, parent or carer status

 - Sexual orientation or lawful sexual activity

-- Gender history, gender identity, gender expression, intersex status, transgender or transsexual status
+- Gender history, gender identity, gender expression, intersex status or transgender status

 - Race, colour, nationality, descent, immigrant status or ethnic origin

 - Impairment, illness, mental, intellectual, psychiatric, sensory, neurological, learning or physical disability, presence in body of organisms causing or capable of causing disease or illness (e.g. HIV virus) or any other disability or injury

 - Political or religious belief or activity

 - National extraction, social origin

 - Physical features

 - Age

 - Medical records

 - Industrial activity

 - Criminal record and spent convictions

 - Association with a person who is identified by reference to any of the above attributes.

-Discrimination on the above grounds is not only against GPT Group policy but may breach Federal and/or State legislation (see section 6.0 below).
-Legal action can be taken against individuals who breach this legislation, as well as against the GPT Group.
+Discrimination on the above grounds is not only against GPT policy but may breach Federal and/or State legislation (see section 6.0 below).
+Legal action can be taken against individuals who breach this legislation, as well as against GPT..